SQwatermark/effekseer_docs_tool/source/en/ToolReference/record.md

 ### Format

-There are 4 options: "Export as a single image", "Export images", "Export as a gif animation", and "Export as a AVI".
+There are 5 options: "Export as a single image", "Export images", "Export as a gif animation", "Export as a AVI", and "Export as a mp4(h264)".

 "Export as a single image" will create a sprite-sheet image with frames arranged from the upper left to the lower right.
 The number of frames arranged horizontally will be number specified under "X Count".
 Consequently, the number of frames arranged vertically will be the total number of recorded frames / X Count.